barrymay/react-spring-talk/README.md

 - Thanks to [React NYC](https://www.meetup.com/ReactNYC/) for hosting and to everyone in attendance that night
 - Thanks to [Paul Henschel](https://github.com/drcmda) for creating react-spring and react-three-fiber, along with everyone who create demo's and examples for it
 - The mysterious [Mr Doob](https://mrdoob.com), wherever you are, for creating threejs

+### Feedback / PR's

+Feedback and PR's are welcome!
+Please add a star to this repo if you found this useful!

 ## Lastly...